Fact Sheet FS1257

-Salads can be a delicious and healthy way to enjoy the amazing benefits of plant foods.
-According to researchers, consuming a variety of plant-based foods can provide many health benefits, including potentially reducing risk for developing chronic diseases such as cancer, heart disease and diabetes.
+Salads can be a delicious and healthy way to enjoy the many benefits of plant-based foods.
+Research shows that eating a variety of plant foods may help lower the risk of chronic diseases such as heart disease, Type 2 diabetes, and certain types of cancer.

-With the right ingredients, salads can offer a variety of vitamins, minerals, protein, fiber and antioxidants to promote health.
-However, not all salads are created equal.
-To build a better salad, use the USDA’s MyPlate as a guide.
-Selecting more ingredients from the five major foods groups (vegetables, fruits, protein, grains and dairy) and reducing added ingredients like high-fat, high-sodium dressings will ensure that your salad is full of the nutritious foods that contribute to optimal health.
+Select more ingredients from the five major food groups (vegetables, fruits, protein, grains, and dairy) and reduce added ingredients, like high-fat, high-sodium dressings, to ensure that your salad is full of the nutritious foods that contribute to optimal health.

 Vegetables